 Total institution is social institution which encompasses the individual, cutting them off from significant social interaction outside its bounds.
+A total institution is also a place where similarly situated people live together an enclosed kind of life, cut off from the mainstream.
 Dying in a total institution has become a common practice in the dehumanized world we live in.
-The most common total institution in the modern globalized world is the old-age home where we dump aged parents without any mercy.
-A total institution is a place where similarly situated people together live an enclosed kind of life, cut off from the mainstream.
-These institutions are frequently involved in the process of resocialization whereby individuals are detached from their previous sense of identity and re-shaped to accept and absorb new values and behavior.
+The most common total institution in the modern globalized world is the old-age home where aged parents are dumped without any mercy.
+Total institutions are frequently involved in the process of resocialization.
+In total institutions individuals are detached from their previous sense of identity and re-shaped to accept and absorb new values and behavior.

-E. training stations for the religious institutions like convents and monasteries.
+Total institutions like convents and monasteries.

 Paul Michel Foucault discussed total institutions in the language of complete and austere institutions - Foucault, Michel, Discipline & punish.
 Knopf Doubleday Publishing Group.
 (1995).
 Erving Goffman can be credited with popularizing the term 'total institution' through "On the Characteristics of Total Institutions" presented in April 1957 at the Walter Reed Institute's Symposium on Preventive and Social Psychiatry.